Lab Web Page

 |Mechanisms of cell-cell fusion in development and disease|

-With the long-term goal of revealing the general mechanisms underlying cell-cell fusion, we focus our investigations on myoblast fusion, an indispensible step during muscle development and satellite cell-mediated muscle regeneration.
+With the long-term goal of revealing the general mechanisms underlying cell-cell fusion, we focus our investigations on myoblast fusion, an indispensible step during skeletal muscle development and stem cell-mediated muscle regeneration.
 We primarily use the model system Drosophila for our studies, since myoblast fusion in Drosophila is a highly conserved process, yet it is relatively simple and genetically tractable.
 Starting from a forward genetic screen, we first identified a collection of genes required for myoblast fusion in vivo, and subsequently placed these genes in a signaling cascade that transduces the fusion signal from the cell membrane to intracellular components.
-Interestingly, most of the “fusion genes” identified to date are linked to actin cytoskeleton remodeling, indicating an essential role of the actin cytoskeleton in cell membrane fusion.
+Interestingly, most of the “fusion genes” identified to date are linked to actin cytoskeleton remodeling, indicating an essential role for actin polymerization in cell membrane fusion.

 Shilagardi, K., Li, S., Luo, F., Marikar, F, Duan R., Jin, P., Kim, J., Murnen, K., and Chen, E.H.
 (2013) Actin-propelled invasive membrane protrusions promote fusogenic protein engagement during cell-cell fusion.
 Science 2013 Apr 19;340(6130):359-363.

 Duan, R., Jin, P., Luo, F., Zhang, G., Anderson, N., and Chen, E.H.
 (2012) Group I PAKs function downstream of Rac to regulate podosome invasion during myoblast fusion in vivo.
 J Cell Biol.199(1):169-85.